Indigenous Maps, Films, Rights and Land Claims Certificate

 This intensive four-week, three-course, twelve-credit certificate offers students the opportunity to learn a range of conceptual and practical skills that are of direct relevance to the history, communication, implementation, and critique of rights, title, and land claims.
 It focuses on a range of representational practices, including, but not limited to, film, oral histories, documentaries, surveys and maps, and legal discourse analysis, and their importance to the Indigenous land and rights process generally, but with a focus on British Columbia in particular.

-The in-class portion of this certificate will be offered for four weeks from June 17 through July 12 2013 on a 'four-day-on, three-day-off' schedule, with the remainder of the summer semester (through to the last two weeks of August) used by students for completion of assignments.
+The in-class portion of this certificate will be offered for four weeks from June 23 through July 18, 2014 on a 'four-day-on, three-day-off' schedule, with the remainder of the summer semester (through to the second last week of August) used by students for completion of assignments.
 In-class learning is supported by practicum work, visits to field sites, and guest lectures or visits by Aboriginal or non-Aboriginal experts working in the area of comprehensive land claims and treaty negotiations.

 HIST 399e: Special topics in History I: Films, Histories and Land (4 credits)